CDCgov/data-exchange-hl7/tools/fn-copy-files/README.md

 Invoke the function using the following route format:
 `[HOST]/tool/copy/{srcContainer}/{srcDotPath}/to/{destContainer}/{destDotPath}`

+- Use `ROOT` for the dotPaths if you want to copy from root of container.
 - Include a `connection-string` in the request header for authentication.
 - The source and destination paths within containers are specified using dot notation.